25 Experts Share Their Advice On What Marketers Should Avoid Doing In The Coronavirus Crisis

 "Don’t write the same 5 WFH tips everyone else is writing.
 Bring something new to the conversation instead of contributing to noise."

 Also, don’t let the news cycle completely dominate your marketing activities.
 Interest will die down eventually and since it takes 3-6 months for search engines to pick up new material, if you keep publishing evergreen content you’ll be well-poised to keep traffic rolling in after the crisis.
 If you don’t, you’ll have to start over from scratch and be months behind.

 Deb Gordon, Former Health Insurance CMO and Author of The Health Care Consumer's Manifesto

-Ashley Sterling, Director of Operations at The Loop Marketing
+Ashley Sterling, Director of Opperations at The Loop Marketing

 Eloah Manzoli, Head of Marketing at Shophysio

 "Marketers should avoid panicking and spreading further concern – you need to assess your options and calmly decide the action to take (taking caution to avoid paralysis by analysis!).
 Try to adjust your scope to aim for long term objectives; whether that might mean limiting current paid marketing spend on the short term, and focusing on longer term digital channels like SEO.
 This channel typically takes the longest time to bear fruit, so now may be the time to run content audits on your website and to determine any weak spots or content gaps."

 Coming up with, and reassessing ongoing SEO strategies may be worth investing time in to ensure that when this passes over (and it will pass over, with time), your business is in a healthy position to be able to capture more sales going forward.

 Jason Lavis, Managing Director, Out Of The Box Innovations LTD.